-We consider environmental and social credit factors to have a neutral influence on the credit quality of the bank's cover pool.
+We consider environmental and social credit factors to have no material influence on our credit rating analysis of the mortgage covered bonds.
 The cover pool has a certain social aspect through a share of subsidized housing loans (housing corporations) in Carinthia ("Gemeinnütziger Wohnbau").
 This exposure carries a lower base default frequency assumption, but as the share in the cover pool is currently small, we consider the effect on the cover pool's credit quality to be negligible.
-The covered bonds are issued under the Austrian Pfandbriefgesetz (Mortgage Bond Act), which does not require issuers to maintain liquid assets to cover at least 180 days of liquidity needs.
-Despite the law, we consider the CPT amortization feature supportive of the rating on the covered bonds.
-This feature mitigates refinancing risk, allowing us to de-link the rating on the covered bonds from the issuer's creditworthiness and reducing the credit enhancement required at each rating level.
-In addition, the issuer--via the asset cover test--must maintain OC in the program at a level commensurate with the current ratings on the covered bonds.
+Governance is a positive consideration in our credit analysis of the mortgage covered bonds.
+The conditional pass-through structure mitigates refinancing risk, allowing us to delink the rating on the mortgage covered bond program from the issuer's creditworthiness, and reduces the credit enhancement required at each rating level.
+The issuer--via the asset cover test--must maintain OC in the program at a level commensurate with the current ratings on the covered bonds.